Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Results

 \subsection{Asymmetric DM}

-The dynamics change considerably in the case of asymmetric or non-annihilating DM.
-Unlike annihilating DM, which reaches a steady-state abundance due to self-annihilation, the number of asymmetric DM particles inside the SN core continues to grow with time, as there are no depletion terms in the evolution equation.
+The dynamics change considerably in the case of asymmetric DM.
+Unlike annihilating DM, which reaches a steady-state abundance due to self-annihilation, the number of asymmetric DM particles inside the SN core continues to grow with time, as there are no anti-DM particles available for annihilation.
 As seen in Fig.~(\ref{fig:Nchi_t_ass}), the captured DM population increases monotonically and never saturates.
 Consequently, the accumulated DM can reach a significantly larger number, potentially leading to a non-trivial modification of the dark photon free-streaming length and hence of the stellar cooling rate.

 To quantify this enhancement, we compare the total amount of captured DM in the annihilation and asymmetric case by plotting contours of the ratio of captured DM to the total number of nucleon targets in the $\epsilon-m_{A^\prime}$ plane in Fig.~(\ref{fig:annVsasym}).
 The results clearly demonstrate that the DM population within the stellar lifetime is substantially higher in the asymmetric scenario compared to the annihilating one.